ivadomed/ivadomed/docs/source/configuration_file.rst

 - ``thr``: Float.
 Threshold is between 0 and 1.
 Threshold set to ``-1`` will not apply this postprocessing step.
 - ``suffix``: String.
 Indicates the suffix of an uncertainty file.
-Choices: ``_unc-vox.nii.gz`` for voxel-wise uncertainty, ``_unc-avgUnc.nii.gz`` for structure-wise uncertainty derived from mean value of ``_unc-vox.nii.gz`` within a given connected object, or ``_unc-cv`` for structure-wise uncertainty derived from coefficient of variation.
+Choices: ``_unc-vox.nii.gz`` for voxel-wise uncertainty, ``_unc-avgUnc.nii.gz`` for structure-wise uncertainty derived from mean value of ``_unc-vox.nii.gz`` within a given connected object, ``_unc-cv.nii.gz`` for structure-wise uncertainty derived from coefficient of variation, ``_unc-iou.nii.gz`` for structure-wise measure of uncertainty derived from the Intersection-over-Union of the predictions, or ``_soft.nii.gz`` to threshold on the average of Monte Carlo iterations.

 Evaluation parameters
 ---------------------